goatcorp/faq/steamdeck.md

 Other desktop environments may or may not have XIVLauncher available in their own Flatpak frontend applications.
 If XIVLauncher does not appear in GNOME Software or KDE Discover, verify that Flatpak is installed and running, and verify that you have the Flathub repos enabled.

-### Install XIVLauncher from the Arch User Repository (UNOFFICIAL)

-There are several **unofficial** packages for XIVLauncher on the Arch User Repository (AUR).
-These packages are an alternative method of installing XIVLauncher for Arch Linux and its derivative distributions (Manjaro, Endeavour OS, etc.) ONLY.

-Currently, the `xivlauncher`, `xivlauncher-bin` and `xivlauncher-git` AUR packages are available.
-However, **AUR packages are community builds and only the Flatpak release of XIVLauncher is officially supported.**

-For reference, `xivlauncher` downloads the source code and builds the `XIVLauncher` package on your system, `xivlauncher-bin` provides a prebuilt binary, and `xivlauncher-git` provides testing builds.
-We cannot guarantee the functionality or security of AUR packages.

-Please see the [Arch Wiki](https://wiki.archlinux.org/title/Arch_User_Repository#Installing_and_upgrading_packages) or your distribution's documentation on official instructions for installing AUR packages.
-AUR packages can be insecure.
-Be vigilant.

-## Installing XIVLauncher on Steam Deck

-**IMPORTANT:** The following installation instructions are for the Steam Deck only.
-For installing XIVLauncher on a Linux desktop/laptop (including Arch Linux and/or KDE setups), please refer to the above section.

-### Install the Steam version of FFXIV on your Steam Deck

-To use XIVLauncher, the FFXIV Free Trial or the full version of FFXIV has to be installed on your Steam Deck's **internal memory**.
-You don't need to start it at any point in time, or need to create a Steam account, it just has to be installed.
-If you don't own FFXIV on Steam, please install the Free Trial.

-To install the Trial, you will need to look for it in the Steam Store.
-Depending on whether or not you have previously installed the Trial on this account, it may be hidden from search results.
-In this case, look for Demos within the Final Fantasy franchise in Desktop Mode, or [use this link to go to the Trial](https://store.steampowered.com/app/312060/FINAL_FANTASY_XIV_Online_Free_Trial/).

-This is needed for Gaming Mode to see the game window.

-### Switch to Desktop Mode

-Press and hold the Power Button.
-Select `Switch to Desktop Mode`.

-### Install XIVLauncher

-Open the `Discover Store`, search for `XIVLauncher`, and press Install.

-**For Any other linux distro,** the `Discover Store` is a GUI for flatpak.
-This is the package: <https://flathub.org/apps/dev.goats.xivlauncher>
+#### Installing FFXIV to an external drive

-**OPTIONAL:** If you would like to install Final Fantasy XIV to your Deck's MicroSD card or any folder outside of the default (`~/.xlcore/ffxiv`), you will also need `Flatseal` from the Discover Store.
-See documentation on enabling external folder access below.
+If you would like to install Final Fantasy XIV to any folder outside of the default (`~/.xlcore/ffxiv`), you will also need `Flatseal` from the Discover Store.

-### Add a Non-Steam Game

-In Steam's Desktop mode, select `ADD A GAME`, scroll down to XIVLauncher, click the checkbox, and click `ADD SELECTED PROGRAM`

-Right click on XIVLauncher in Steam, select `Properties`, and replace the `Launch Options` with the following: `XL_SECRET_PROVIDER=FILE %command% "run" "--parent-expose-pids" "--parent-share-pids" "--parent-pid=1" "--branch=stable" "--arch=x86_64" "--command=xivlauncher" "dev.goats.xivlauncher"`

-**NOTE:** Recent versions of Flatpak have seemingly deprecated the `--parent-pid=1` option.
-If you encounter problems, remove `--parent-expode-pids --parent-share-pids --parent-pid=1` from the launch options listed above.

-**NOTE:** With this configuration, XIVLauncher will save your password to a file on your Steam Deck, as Valve does not ship a safer way to store passwords by default.
-If this is a problem for you, please leave out `XL_SECRET_PROVIDER=FILE %command%` from the line above - XIVLauncher won't be able to save your password in that case.

-(For desktop Linux users with a sudden performance drop after some time in game, this may be caused by the Steam overlay.
-Try adding `LD_PRELOAD=""` at the start to disable it.)

-**Do not set a Compatibility mode for XIVLauncher.** XIVLauncher is a native Linux application.
-Setting Compatibility for it will break it.

-### OPTIONAL: Allow external folder access to XIVLauncher

 Run Flatseal.
 On the left, scroll down to XIVLauncher.
 In the main part of the window, scroll down to `Filesystem`.
 Click the Folder icon next to Other files.
-Type the location where you would like to install Final Fantasy XIV.
+Type the path where you would like to install Final Fantasy XIV.

-For Steam Deck users, your MicroSD is mounted to `/run/media/mmcblk0p1` by default.

-For desktop Linux users, the paths for external drives vary by distribution and system.

-### Switch to Gaming Mode

-On the Desktop, tap `Return to Gaming Mode`.

-### First time setup / Running the game

-Run XIVLauncher in Steam.
-Once XIVLauncher has opened, click the Gear icon in the bottom left if you need to set the game data path, OTP macro, etc. (Use the mount location above for the data path if you're installing to the MicroSD.)
-After changing settings, click the check mark.
-Input your username and password, click login, and let XIVLauncher install the game (if it is not already present in your game data path).

-When prompted, press the `Steam` button, select `FINAL FANTASY XIV Online` or `FINAL FANTASY XIV Online Free Trial` (the latter will appear for non-Steam service accounts).
-Final Fantasy XIV will appear on the screen after a few moments.
+### System package

+A list of alternative packages and formats can be found [here](https://github.com/goatcorp/XIVLauncher.Core?tab=readme-ov-file#distribution).
+Please note that apart from the compatibility tool and the Flatpak, the rest are maintained by members of the community and are deemed unofficial.

 ## FREQUENTLY ASKED QUESTIONS

 ### Q: Where are my configuration files kept?

-Configuration files are saved to `~/.xlcore`.
+Configuration files are saved to `~/.xlcore`, except when running the compatibility tool with the Steam flatpak wherein the configuration files are saved to `~/.var/app/com.valvesoftware.Steam/.xlcore`.

 ### Q: The game is disappearing randomly and won't resume after sleep mode on Steam Deck